Trey Fix-Wolansky: Professional

 Following his third season with the Oil Kings, Fix-Wolansky made his professional ice hockey debut with the Cleveland Monsters of the American Hockey League (AHL) during their post-season run.
 He played three games with the Monsters, recording one goal and one assist, before they were eliminated by the Toronto Marlies.
 He began the 2019–20 season in the AHL, and played in four games before suffering a groin injury that lingered for nearly two months.
 Upon returning to the team, he recorded a goal and five assists as the Monsters entered into first place in the Central Division.

 When the AHL season was postponed due to the COVID-19 pandemic, he participated in 4-on-4 summer skates around his native Edmonton with NHL, AHL, and college players.
 Upon returning to the ice, Fix-Wolansky recorded four goals and three assists to tie for the Monsters lead with seven points in five games.
 However, his success was shortlived as he suffered a leg injury during a game against the Grand Rapids Griffins on March 20, 2021, which required surgery.
 On February 8, 2022, Fix-Wolansky scored his first NHL goal during his NHL debut for the Blue Jackets in a game against the Washington Capitals.

 As a restricted free agent, Fix-Wolansky was re-signed to a one-year, two-way contract extension with the Blue Jackets on July 23, 2022.

 Following the expiration of his contract with Columbus, Fix-Wolansky signed a one-year, two-way contract worth $775,000 with the New York Rangers on July 3, 2025.
 Fix-Wolansky departed the Blue Jackets organization as the Cleveland Monsters' all-time leader in goals, assists, and points.

+After a lone season within the Rangers organization, Fix-Wolansky left to sign as a free agent to a one-year, two-way contract with the Vancouver Canucks for the season on July 1, 2026.